ch007m/my-vfkit/README.md

 ./script/cloud-init.sh fetch
 ```

+When done, the folder `fedora/cloud-init/` will contain the generated `user-data` file and the image downloaded and uncompressed will be vailable under `./fedora/Fedora-cloud-<VERSION>.raw`
-To access the VM from your local machine, we have to configure the vfkit device parameter `--device virtio-net,nat,mac` to specify the mac address of the eth or bridge interface to be used.
+Everything is in place to create using vfkit the VM except that to access the VM from your local machine, we must find the `mac address` of the eth or bridge interface that you plan to use to access the VM.

-You can get the MAC address of your ethernet interface within a terminal using the following command:
+You can get the MAC address of the interface within a terminal using the following mac command:
 ```shell
 system_profiler SPNetworkDataType -json | jq -r '.SPNetworkDataType[] | select(.interface == "<<ETHERNET_INTERFACE>>") | .Ethernet."MAC Address"'
 ```